adjtomo/pyatoa/README.md

-## Python's Adjoint Tomography Operational Assitant
+## Python's Adjoint Tomography Operations Assitant
 ### A misfit quantification package for the modern tomographer

 Pyatoa provides abstraction over a few Python based tools, which are useful in the adjoint tomography problem: